jbdman/esphome-config-backup/readme.md

 The config data can be encrypted before transmission:

 - `none`: No encryption (plaintext)
-- `xor`: Basic XOR-based obfuscation using a key
+- `xor`: Basic XOR-based obfuscation using a password
-- `aes256`: Secure encryption using AES-256 with a shared secret key
+- `aes256`: Secure encryption using AES-256 with a password used to derive a key (default)

 ---

 ## 🧪 Decoder Scripts

-To decrypt the exported config files, use one of the included decoder tools in the `bin/` directory.
+To decrypt the exported config files, use one of the included decoder tools in the `bin/` directory, or try the web gui component (enabled by default).

 ### 🔧 Decoder Tools: